 - In June 2004, the District issued \$29,170,000 of General Obligation Bonds, 2004 Series A, and \$830,000 of General Obligation Bonds, 2004 Series B. The Bonds were issued to finance the construction and modernization of District facilities and to refund certain lease obligations.
 In April 2012, the District refunded \$22,770,000 of the 2004 Series A General Obligation Bonds through the issuance of the 2012 Series A and Series B General Obligation Refunding Bonds.
-The Refunding Bonds mature through August 2024 and August 2028, respectively, and bear interest at rates ranging from 2.000% to 5.000%.
-The remaining 2004 Series A Bonds mature through 2028 and bear interest at rates ranging from 2.000% to 5.375%.
-The 2004 Series B Bonds matured on August 1, 2006. - In December 2007, the District issued \$50,000,000 of General Obligation Bonds, 2004 Series C. The Bonds were issued to finance the construction and modernization of District facilities, the acquisition of equipment, and to pay the costs of issuance associated with the Bonds.
+The Bond was fully refunded in the June 30, 2018 fiscal year resulting in the elimination of the principal, interest and bond premium for the 2004 Series A Bond.
+Refer to December 2017 General Obligation Refunding bonds below. - In December 2007, the District issued \$50,000,000 of General Obligation Bonds, 2004 Series C. The Bonds were issued to finance the construction and modernization of District facilities, the acquisition of equipment, and to pay the costs of issuance associated with the Bonds.
 The Bonds were partially refunded in the current year.
 Refer to 2015 General Obligation Refunding bonds below.
 In August 2015, the District issued \$42,320,000 of General Obligation Refunding Bonds, 2015 Series C. The bonds were issued to advance partially refund \$45,485,000 of the District's outstanding 2004 Series C General Obligation Bonds, and to pay the costs associated with the issuance of the bonds.
 The 2015 Series C Refunding Bonds mature through August 2032 and bear interest at rates ranging from 3.000% to 5.000%.
 The remaining 2004 Series C Bonds will mature August 2018 and bear interest at 4.000%. - In May 2011, the District issued \$28,000,000 of General Obligation Bonds, 2004 Series D. The Bonds were issued to finance the construction and modernization of District facilities, the acquisition of equipment, and to pay the costs of issuance associated with the Bonds.
-The Bonds mature through August 2035 and bear interest at rates ranging from 2,000% to 5.750%.
+The Bonds were partially refunded in the June 30, 2018 fiscal year.
+Refer to December 2017 General Obligation Refunding bonds below.
+The Bonds mature August 2021 and bear interest at 4.00%.